nekoaimo/neko-ohif-xnat/README.md

-# XNAT-OHIF Viewer Plugin 2.0
+# XNAT-OHIF Viewer Plugin 2.2

 ![OHIF-XNAT-logo](assets/Logo.png)

+# Development Branch

+***This is the dev branch of the repository that contains the latest developments and does not have pre-built jars.
+Use this branch at your own risk.***

+# Main Documentation

-This plugin integrates the OHIF viewer into XNAT, 2.0 comes with a suite of annotation tools, and allows users to import/export ROI Contours and Segmentations to ROICollection Assessors on XNAT.
+This plugin integrates the OHIF viewer into XNAT, 2.2 comes with a suite of annotation tools, and allows users to import/export ROI Contours and Segmentations to ROICollection Assessors on XNAT.
-Up to date viewer jars are available in the dist directory.
+~~Up to date viewer bundles are available in the [downloads](https://bitbucket.org/icrimaginginformatics/ohif-viewer-xnat-plugin/downloads/) area.~~

-## 2.0 Patch Notes:
+## 2.2 Patch Notes:

-Note full patch-by-patch changes are available in the [CHANGELOG](./CHANGELOG).
+Note full patch-by-patch changes are available in the [CHANGELOG](./CHANGELOG.md).

 ### Overview

 This release is built around the XNAT 1.7.6 specification.

-The main difference between 2.0 and and 1.0.X is the inclusion of a set of tools for annotating regions of interest within XNAT and storing these in the XNAT database for use in processing pipelines.
+The main difference between 2.x and and 1.0.x is the inclusion of a set of tools for annotating regions of interest within XNAT and storing these in the XNAT database for use in processing pipelines.
 Using the [ROI Upload Assistant](https://bitbucket.org/icrimaginginformatics/roiuploadassistant), one may also upload regions of interest stored in DICOM `RTSTRUCT`, DICOM `SEG` and `AIM` 4.0 Image Annotation Collection formats from external sources to XNAT.
 These will be automatically indexed and importable in the viewer.

 ### Annotation Tools